 The Bathscape Scheme brings together a broad partnership with a shared ambition to see the value of the landscape surrounding the city recognised and its threats addressed.
 Twenty five interconnected projects will bring the landscape centre stage, making it better managed and experienced.
 Bathscape aims to inspire a greater number and wider range of people to: explore the built and natural environments; become involved in its protection; and improve their health and wellbeing.
 Find out more about the Bathscape project by clicking here.

 Friends of Innox Park

-Lots of people have told us that they'd like to be more involved in looking after the park, helping to organise events, raise money and have more of a say in its future.
+Would you like to be more involved in looking after the park, helping to organise events, raising money and having more of a say in its future?